 ALTERATIONS

 C503.1 General.
-Alterations to any building or structure shall comply with the requirements of the code for new construction.
+Alterations to any building or structure shall comply with the requirements of Section C503 and the code for new construction.
 Alterations shall be such that the existing building or structure is no less conforming with the provisions of this code than the existing building or structure was prior to the alteration.
 Alterations to an existing building, building system or portion thereof shall conform to the provisions of this code as they relate to new construction without requiring the unaltered portions of the existing building or building system to comply with this code.
 Alterations shall not create an unsafe or hazardous condition or overload existing building systems.

 Exception: The following alterations need not comply with the requirements for new construction provided the energy use of the building is not increased: